FLeroux23/3DBM-Plus/README.md

      - Additional Semantic Surface Attribute(s): Now includes **area**, **azimuth**, **inclination** and **roof type** (sloped or flat)
 - **Performance Improvement(s)**: Enhanced speed and efficiency throughout the tool
 - **Dependency Change(s)**:
-     - Replaced the *PyMesh* library with ***Trimesh*** for simplified installation and setup, as PyMesh has not been maintained for years, making it challenging to install
+     - Replaced the *PyMesh* library with <ins>***Trimesh***</ins> for simplified installation and setup, as PyMesh has not been maintained for years, making it challenging to install
      - Updated compatibility with the latest versions of ***PyVista*** (0.44.1) and ***shapely*** (2.0.6)
-     - This fork has been tested and is compatible with Python 3.10
+     - This fork has been tested and is compatible with Python >= 3.10

 ## Usage Recommendation:
 For optimal performance, I highly recommend using **multi-threading** with the **-j** argument, which significantly speeds up processing.